virtual-labs/engineers-forum/ph4/services/bug-processing-guide.md

     - Not Reproducible [Example](https://github.com/virtual-labs/bugs-virtual-labs/issues/626)
 8. Add comments explaining your findings, coding decisions, or resolutions to maintain clarity.

 ### Step 5.
-Closing the Bug
+Close the Bug

 1. Ensure compliance with the [Virtual Lab Development process](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/development-process.md).
-2. Once testing is complete in the **testing branch**, request hosting for the corresponding experiment.
+2. After completing testing in the **testing branch** and verifying it on the GitHub Pages hosted link, merge the changes into the main branch.
-3. After verifying the bug fix on the hosted link, mark the bug as **Resolved**.
+3. Tag the commit, and raise a rehosting request following the [Virtual Labs hosting process](https://vlead.vlabs.ac.in/development/#hosting-process).
-4. Once the experiment is in production and verified, close the bug.
+4. Once the experiment is live in production and has been verified, mark the bug as **Resolved** and close the bug.
-5. Notify the user if their email is provided, using [this template](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/bug-processing-guide.md#email-template-for-notifying-the-user-about-the-resolved-bug-).
+5. Notify the user via email if their email address is provided, using [this template](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/bug-processing-guide.md#email-template-for-notifying-the-user-about-the-resolved-bug-).
 6. For duplicate bugs, notify the users using the [same email template](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/bug-processing-guide.md#email-template-for-notifying-the-user-about-the-resolved-bug-).

 ### Do's and Don'ts
 ***Do’s***
 - Assign the bug to yourself while working on it.
 - Comment clearly when assigning labels, especially for *Invalid*, *Duplicate*, *Inappropriate*, or *Not Reproducible*.
-- Notify the virtual lab users who filed the bug, after a bug is fixed using the provided email templates.
+- Notify the Virtual Lab user who filed the bug, after a bug is fixed using the provided email templates.

 ***Don’ts***
 - Never label a bug *Resolved* without testing the fix on the latest hosted link.